Office of Research

 ii.
 List publications since employment at Tennessee Tech University categorized by those in refereed and non-refereed publications.
 Please list the number of refereed versus non-refereed publications.
 Further, these two categories are to be listed according to abstracts, chapters, articles, technical reports of research, monographs, books, music scores, art works, etc.

 iii.
 List oral presentations for the last three years categorized into technical and non-technical; i.e., before professional or civic audiences.
 Please list the number of refereed versus non-refereed presentations.
+A refereed presentation is any presentation or exhibit made from some form of research producing an abstract, paper, or other original work which is evaluated by a committee of professional peers and inducing an invitation to participate in a professional conference, colloquium, or exhibition.

 iv.
 List research since employment at Tennessee Tech University categorized by externally funded research including funding source, title of project, period of performance, and funded amount and internally conducted research including source of sponsorship (such as Faculty Research Fund, departmental, etc.), title of project, period of performance, funded amount (if any), and whether a final report was submitted.